Villanova-AI/villanova_developers/docs/villanova10/tutorials/getting-started/arm-install.md

-# Install Entando on Macs with M1/M2 Processors
+# Install Villanova on Macs with M1/M2 Processors

-This tutorial guides you through the steps required to install Entando on a Mac M1/M2 ARM64 system using the QEMU emulator as the backend driver.
+This tutorial guides you through the steps required to install Villanova on a Mac M1/M2 ARM64 system using the QEMU emulator as the backend driver.

 ## Step 1.
 Setup Minikube
 1. Install the QEMU emulator to create the virtual model: